Groundings

 My commitment to justice, equity, diversity, and inclusion (JEDI) has been central to my public health career.
 My most recent work includes co-authoring the APHA Justice, Equity, Diversity, and Inclusion Toolkit, serving on the on-going APHA Council of Affiliates JEDI workgroup, and facilitating JEDI assessment and action planning with small nonprofit organizations.
 The Toolkit assessment and the planning based on its results is central to every strategic planning effort I lead.
 I have consulted with organizations such as the Public Health Foundation and the National Board of Public Health Examiners to enhance their equity work.

 I live in a retirement community in Concord, New Hampshire, with my spouse of 52 years.
+I enjoy singing and playing music with various ensembles on campus and have taken on several leadership roles in the community.
 I enjoy time with our five sons and their families including eight grandchildren.
-I also enjoy making music, gardening, and sewing.
+I also enjoy gardening, and sewing.